Lightstreamer/Lightstreamer-example-StockList-client-javascript/README.md

   [online generator](http://www.lightstreamer.com/distros/Lightstreamer_Allegro-Presto-Vivace_5_1_1_Colosseo_20140310/Lightstreamer/DOCS-SDKs/sdk_client_javascript/tools/generator.html).
   In that case be sure to include the LightstreamerClient, Subscription, DynaGrid, StaticGrid, Chart, SimpleChartListener, and StatusWidget modules and to use the "Use AMD" version.
 * Get the require.js file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the src/[demo_name]/js folder of the demo.
-* This apply only for Bandwidth and Frequency Demo and Simple Grid Demo.
+* This apply only for Simple Grid Demo.
 Get the zip file from [script.aculo.us](http://script.aculo.us/downloads) and put the prototype.js, scriptaculous.js, and slider.js files in the src/[demo_name]/js/scriptaculous folder of the demo.

 You can deploy these demos in order to use the Lightstreamer server as Web server or in any external Web Server you are running.
 If you choose the former case please note that in the <LS_HOME>/pages/demos/ folder there is a copy of some of the src/[demo_name] directories of this project, in other cases please create the folders <LS_HOME>/pages/demos/[demo_name] then copy here the contents of the src/[demo_name] folder of this project.<br>